 Your business needs words.
 Words to describe your products or services.
-Words to connect with your customers and members.
-Words to establish your authority.
-Words to sell to your prospects.
-Words to tell your story.
+To connect with your customers and members.
+To establish your authority.
+To sell to your prospects.
+To tell your story.

 I write words for businesses like yours.